oidz1234/Useful-Commands/README.md

 	make menuconifg 	(this command allows you to configure the kernel modules.
 You need to be in /usr/src/linux to do it)

+# Distro Specific Commands

+**Gentoo-specific-commands**
+Reference commands that I might need in the future this used to be  its own repo but I did not think that was nessessary

+*Bluetooth*

+ Bluetooth seems to be turned on by default (at least the btusb radio device is.)
+This saps a lot of power and is the top consumer of power in powertop when the system is idle

+ To turn it off:

+      emerge -av net-wireless/rfkill

+      rfkill block bluetooth

+*portage errors*

+when running emerge -av package_name, sometimes it says required by package *www-clinet/w3m  imlib* for example

+     this means that you need to create a file name after the package_name /etc/portage/make.use directory and paste in the "required by    package part of the error" This should work.

+**CentOS**

+*install extexted packages*

+	yum install epel-release

+**Debian**

+*get number of packages installed*

+	dpkg -l